JoaoCostaIFG/grs/exam/resumo2.md

 | **Security**      | controlling access to assets in the network                                                                                                                       |

 **Monitoring entra em todas exceto configuration.**

-## Network Operation Center (NOC)

-Centralized location where IT teams can continuously monitor the performance and health of a network.

-- Serves as the first line of defense against network disruptions and failures;
-- Through the NOC, organizations gain full visibility into their network;
-- Detect anomalies and either take steps to prevent problems or quickly resolve issues as they emerge;
-- Can be built internally and located on-premise (often within the data center).

-### NOC Tools

-- Incident tracking through a **Ticketing System**;
-- Centralization of knowledge;
-- Daily and monthly reports for measuring incident severity and improvement progress;
-- Monitoring - NOC has 2 monitoring process types that are relevant to it: infrastructure monitoring + user experience monitoring;
-- Automation of the IT process.

 ## Monolithic vs. microservice